nickbrandt/GitLab/doc/api/project_vulnerabilities_stub.md

 Errors:

-_A Vulnerability Finding is already attached to a different Vulnerability_
+_A Vulnerability Finding is not found or already attached to a different Vulnerability_

-Occurs when a Finding chosen to create a Vulnerability from is already associated with a different Vulnerability.
+Occurs when a Finding chosen to create a Vulnerability from is not found or is already associated with a different Vulnerability.

+Status code: `400`

 Example response: